gramineproject/graphene/Documentation/oldwiki/Signal-Handling-in-Graphene.md

+(Disclaimer: This explanation is partially outdated.
+It is intended only as an internal reference for developers of Graphene, not as a general documentation for Graphene users.)

 # Signal Handling

 This analysis is written while Graphene's signal handling mechanisms are in flux.
 In future, all Graphene PALs should implement the same mechanism, and LibOS should adopt a better scheme to support nested signals and alternate signal stacks.

 In the interest of space and mental sanity, we do not discuss FreeBSD PAL implementation.
 Historically, Linux and FreeBSD shared the same mechanism (where signals were immediately delivered to LibOS even if signal arrived during PAL call).
 This old mechanism was adopted by Linux-SGX PAL, though due to peculiarities of Intel SGX, it has its own sub-flows and is more complicated.
 Currently, Linux PAL implements a new mechanism where a signal during a PAL call is pended and is delivered to LibOS only after the PAL call is finished.

 So, there are two signal-handling mechanisms at the PAL layer:

 * Linux PAL: (1) If signal arrives during PAL call, pend it and return from signal context, continuing normal context of PAL call.
 Immediately after a PAL call is finished, deliver all pending signals to LibOS.
 (2) If signal arrives during LibOS/application code, deliver the signal immediately to LibOS.
 Note that the signal delivery and handling is done in signal context (in contrast to pending-signal delivery).

 * Linux-SGX PAL: (1) If signal arrives during enclave-code execution, remember the interrupted enclave-code context and return from signal context.
 When jumping back into the enclave (in normal context), deliver the signal to LibOS.
 After handling the signal, LibOS/PAL will continue from interrupted enclave-code context.
 (2) If signal arrives during non-enclave-code, i.e. untrusted-PAL, execution, just return from signal context.
 When jumping back into the enclave (in normal context), deliver the signal to LibOS.
-In contrast to first case, after handling the signal, LibOS/PAL will continue as if outermost PAL function failed with PAL_ERROR_INTERRUPTED.
+In contrast to first case, after handling the signal, LibOS/PAL will continue as if outermost PAL function failed with `PAL_ERROR_INTERRUPTED`.

 The advantage of the first mechanism is that there is never a possibility of nested PAL calls (which is not supported by Graphene).
 However, this also disallows nested signals already at the PAL layer.
 The advantage of the second mechanism is that nested signals are possible, at least as far as it concerns the PAL layer.

 There is a single unified signal-handling mechanism at the LibOS layer.
 This mechanism does *not* support nested signals: if a signal is delivered while another signal is handled (or during a LibOS internal lock), then it is pended.
 Pended signals are delivered after any system-call completion or after any LibOS internal unlock.

-A new signal-handling mechanism at the LibOS layer was proposed by Isaku Yamahata ( see https://github.com/oscarlab/graphene/pull/347 ).
+A new signal-handling mechanism at the LibOS layer was proposed by Isaku Yamahata (see https://github.com/oscarlab/graphene/pull/347).
 This proposal changes the points at which signals are delivered to the user app.
 The two points are (1) if signal arrives during app execution, the signal is delivered after host OS returns from signal context, and (2) if signal arrives during LibOS/PAL execution, the signal is delivered after system-call completion.
 This is in contrast to current LibOS approach of (1) delivering the first signal even in the middle of emulated syscall, and (2) pending nested signals until system-call completion.

 ## Linux-SGX PAL Flows